llewelld/shaderback.js/README.md

 Shaderback is a really simple javascript library that allows animated backgrounds to be added to HTML5 Web pages.
 The backgrounds are generated using shaders, and should work on any WebGL compatible device with a suitably powerful GPU.

+## Examples

+I'm still working on some examples, so there isn't much to see yet.
+However, there is a live example at http://www.flypig.co.uk/?style=14

 ## Usage

 Simply add the following code inside the header of the webpage you want the background on.